wn-doolittle/caliper-spec/caliper-spec.md

 The Caliper information model defines a number of metric profiles, each of which models a learning activity or a supporting activity that helps facilitate learning.
 A metric profile's *raison d'etre* is to encourage vocabulary standardization and re-use among application providers delivering complementary, albeit competing capabilities that collect learning activity data.
 Each profile provides a domain-specific set of terms and concepts that application designers and developers can draw upon to describe common user interactions in a consistent manner using a shared vocabulary.
 Annotating a reading, playing a video, taking a test, or grading an assignment submission represent a few examples of the many activities or events that Caliper's metric profiles attempt to describe.

 Think of each metric profile as a stand-alone, logical container, or collection of one or more Caliper events that together help describe a set of inter-related activities.
 Each [Event](#event) type included in a metric profile place constraints on the entities and actions that can be utilized to describe a learning activity.
-Restrictions are outlined as follows:
+Restrictions are outlined in each profile description under the following headings:

 * supported events
 * supported actors
 * supported actions
 * supported objects
+* supported generated entities
-* supported generated and/or target entities
+* supported target entities
 * other requirements

 As an example, the [Forum Profile](#forumProfile) models a set of activities associated with online discussions involving instructors and learners.
 The profile currently includes a [ForumEvent](#forumEvent), [MessageEvent](#messageEvent), [NavigationEvent](#navigationEvent), [ThreadEvent](#threadEvent) and [ViewEvent](#viewEvent).
 An action sequence mediated by the [Forum Profile](#forumProfile) might involve a learner navigating to a forum, subscribing to it, viewing a thread, posting a message in reply to an earlier post and then marking the message as read.